Collecting Is a Great Way to Make Extra Cash

 Recyclers pay 20 to 40 cents per pound for bimetal containers, such as the ones used for Sapporo beer and some health drinks.
 This is such a small amount of money I don’t bother to collect bimetal containers.
 But if you can find lots of them, then haul them away.

-Plastic comes in two main types: #1 plastic, the clear kind used in beverage containers, which is worth about one dollar per pound, and #2 plastic, the cloudy, opaque kind that’s worth about 50 cents per pound.
+Plastic comes in two main types: #1 plastic, the clear kind used in beverage containers, which is worth about $1.20 per pound, and #2 plastic, the cloudy, opaque kind that’s worth about 50 cents per pound.
 (The number of the plastic is located inside a small triangle at the bottom of the container.)
 Number one plastic sells for about $400 per ton.

 Recyclers pay somewhat more for other types of plastic, such as that used to hold detergents and solvents, but I don’t bother with these because they’re too much trouble to find and identify.
-Also be advised that recyclers won’t pay for the type of #1 plastic used for food and toiletries.
+Also, be advised that recyclers won’t pay for the type of #1 plastic used for food and toiletries.
 Since no CRV was paid when these containers were purchased, recyclers won’t pay you for bringing them in!

-Here’s some important advice: go to the recyclers who don’t make you take the caps off plastic bottles, because the caps add weight to your collection!
+Here’s some important advice: go to the recyclers who don’t make you take the caps off plastic bottles because the caps add weight to your collection!

 As with many other pursuits, the first one there gets the treasure, and it’s the same with “canning,” as some people like to describe it.
-You may not believe this but I get up as early as two in the morning to beat all the other collectors.
-Since I’m a walker, I also get exercise as I walk briskly about the neighborhood in Downtown Sacramento, California, essentially knocking over two cans with one stone.
+You may not believe this, but I get up as early as two in the morning to beat all the other collectors.
+Since I’m a walker, I also get exercise as I walk briskly about the neighborhood in downtown Sacramento, California, essentially knocking over two cans with one stone.
 Ha!

 These plastic receptacles can also be found in alleys, so you can comb through them as well, any time of the week.

 Sometimes I’ll check those huge metal dumpsters generally found in alleys or parking lots.
-Unfortunately, these containers are often locked and if you don’t have the key you’re out of luck.
+Unfortunately, these containers are often locked, and if you don’t have the key, you’re out of luck.
 However, the private disposal company that empties these dumpsters during the week uses the same key that fits all the dumpsters they empty.
 So if you can get that key, you can open many dumpsters.
 Like most people, I have only one such key, the one that opens the dumpster behind my apartment building.
 Interestingly, some dumpsters have combination locks.

-A friend of mine named Aaron has two different dumpster keys; therefore, in theory anyway, he can open twice as many dumpsters as I can.
+A friend of mine named Aaron has two different dumpster keys; therefore, in theory, anyway, he can open twice as many dumpsters as I can.
 And Aaron knows one lucky guy who has four such keys, one of which is the key to municipal dumpsters.
 This quartet of keys, if you will, is the Holy Grail for local collectors!

-Please be as courteous, quiet and neat as you can be while collecting; otherwise, residents and business owners may complain and send the police after you and other collectors.
+Please be as courteous, quiet, and neat as you can be while collecting; otherwise, residents and business owners may complain and send the police after you and other collectors.

-Also bear in mind that an article in the September 20, 2008 issue of the San Diego Union-Tribune reported that many cities such as San Diego, California have ordinances prohibiting scavenging from curbside containers.
+Also, bear in mind that an article in the September 20, 2008 issue of the San Diego Union-Tribune reported that many cities, such as San Diego, California, have ordinances prohibiting scavenging from curbside containers.
 The citation for such an infraction is $100.
 The reason for this law is that the city of San Diego and its registered haulers use money from the sale of recyclables to offset costs for disposal.
 In addition, San Francisco has tough laws against what they call the “poaching” of recyclables.